datacarpentry/python-socialsci/_episodes/10-Data Aggregation using Pandas.md

 There are many occasions when we have related data spread across multiple files.

 The data can be realted to each other in different ways.
-How they are related will how and how completely we can join the data from the datasets.
+How they are related and how completely we can join the data from the datasets will vary.

 In this episode we will consider different scenarios and show we might join the data.
 We will use csv files and in all cases the first step will be to read the datasets into a pandas dataframe from where we will do the joining.
 The csv files we are using are cut down versions of the SN7577 dataset just to make the displays more manageable.